Showing posts with label American civil War. Show all posts

 * All the field cannon move at 2 squares movement in any direction.

 * All Infantry apart from the Dismounted Cavalry and the Special Battalion are Line Infantry.
 Therefore they can only be moved through the face of a square not a diagonal.
-The Light Field Guns and dismounted Cavalrymen can move in any direction
+The Light Field Guns, dismounted Cavalrymen and Special Battalion can move in any direction

 * The Cavalry are classed as Light Cavalry.
 They can move in any direction.
 Dismounted Cavalry are always 1 point less than their mounted selves.
 Therefore if the mounted Cavalry are 1 point, the dismounted Cavalry are zero points so just a basic die is rolled for the stand.